Tebbe's reagent: Scope

-Methylenation reactions also occur for aldehydes as well as esters, lactones and amides.
+Methylidenation reactions also occur for aldehydes as well as esters, lactones and amides.
 The Tebbe reagent converts esters and lactones to enol ethers and amides to enamines.
 In compounds containing both ketone and ester groups, the ketone selectively reacts in the presence of one equivalent of the Tebbe reagent.

-The Tebbe reagent methylenates carbonyls without racemizing a chiral α carbon.
+The Tebbe reagent methylidenates carbonyls without racemizing a chiral α carbon.
 For this reason, the Tebbe reagent has found applications in reactions of sugars where maintenance of stereochemistry can be critical.

 The Tebbe reagent reacts with acid chlorides to form titanium enolates by replacing Cl−.

 Modifications

 It is possible to modify Tebbe's reagent through the use of different ligands.
 This can alter the reactivity of the complex, allowing for a broader range of reactions.
 For example, cyclopropanation can be achieved using a chlorinated analogue.